shreyashHake/Guess-the-Number/README.md

 <hr>

 ### 👩‍💻 Contribution 👨‍💻 :
-> If you want to contribute to this project, go ahed `fork` the repo! and make `pull requst`.
+> If you want to contribute to this project, go ahed `fork` the repo! and make `pull request`.